getopenmono/monodocs/articles/c-program-guide-cpp.md

 }
 ```

 Now both classes declare a method with the same name and arguments.
-The effect is `Rect3D`'s `surface()` method replaces the method on the parent class.
+The effect is `Rect3D`'s `surface()` method replaces the method on its *parent class*.

 A complete exmaple of the code is: